Sachem High School East: Academics

 Sachem East offers many of the Advanced Placement programs offered by the College Board, as well as many honors courses.
 It offers Spanish, French and Italian as foreign languages that can be taken.
 The school also offers classes in culinary arts, engineering, 3D printing, and cosmetology (which upon completion grants the student a cosmetology license).
 Sachem East has partnered with Eastern Suffolk BOCES to allow students to take courses through BOCES.

-Extra curriculars

-Sachem East offers many clubs for students to join.
-It also has chapters for many national honor societies including Math, Science, English, Social Studies, Business, Technology, Art, Music, and the National Honor Society.
-The school also fields several academic teams, such as History Bowl teams (the junior varsity 2017–18 team made it to the national competition in Washington, D.C.) and a DECA team.